chris4727/dotfiles/README.md

 - *Move to lower window* = `Super+j` or `Super+Down`
 - *Move to upper window* = `Super+k` or `Super+Up`
 - *Open new terminal window* = `Super+Enter`
+- *Open new browser window* = `Super+b`

 ## Terminal

+> [!NOTE]
-Tabs in the terminal are generally used to contain Tmux sessions when on different servers.
+> Tabs in the terminal are generally used to contain Tmux sessions when on different servers.
 Typically tab 1 is the current computer, and additional tabs are servers connected through SSH.
 This prevents having to have nested Tmux sessions.

 - *New terminal tab* = `Ctrl+Shift+t`
 - *Move to left tab* = `Ctrl+Shift+left`